-The Gramercy Ballroom & Restaurant has been hosting and celebrating commemorative events with the families of the Wyoming Valley for over 75 years.
+The Gramercy Ballroom & Restaurant has been hosting and celebrating commemorative events with the families of the Wyoming Valley for 80 years.
 Located on Main Street, in the newly revived and bustling City of Pittston, the Gramercy has been owned and operated by the Augello family since 1938.

 Founded by Giuseppi and Giustina Augello, the business has been successfully passed down from generation to generation.
 For nearly 40 years, Michael and Susan Augello, along with Sam and Marcella Augello, ran the business.
 The Gramercy Ballroom and Restaurant is now owned and operated by Michael Jr. and his wife, Mary Pat Augello, both lifelong residents of Pittston.
 At the age of 98, Michael Sr. still begins and ends his day at the family establishment, as he has since 1938, when his parents started the restaurant.